 AMGARD™ Acrylic for Safety Shields:

 It’s a transparent sheet coated with a silver ion antimicrobial agent that helps curb microorganisms like bacteria, mold, and fungi that will keep the product from staining and odor.

 OPTIX 95 is mostly used for decorative purposes as it comes with a matte finish.
 Widely used in display products as it also reduces surface reflections.
 Stain and fingerprint resistance improves its applicability even more.

 Another variant with a matte finish and excellent uniformity.
 OPTIX® Flexilume film is highly utilized as an overlapping film for lenses or as a forming insert for forming metals and profiles.

 OPTIX® LD has supreme diffusion properties and weather resistance.
 Those features allow higher design flexibility with slimmer letters.
 Visible hot spots and splendor fluctuations are removed without affecting the light transience.

 OPTIX® Pattern 12 Panels:

-OPTIX® pattern 12 acrylic panels for lighting provide phenomenal efficiency and good glare control, not compromising the attractive appearance.
+OPTIX® pattern 12 acrylic panels for lighting provide unprecedented efficiency and good glare control, not compromising the attractive appearance.
 The PL-21 sports a conical pattern in flexible sizes.
 It fits standard ceiling grids without much hassle for installation.